ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 A proxy that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.

-What steps a proxy takes to mitigate the risk of traffic analysis is something a client needs to consider when selecting a proxy.

 ## Server Responsibilities